 Destination Guide to New York Cityby Ana Linares

 A full-time resident of New York City for 14 years who still jets back every month from Miami, Ana Linares knows NYC intimately.
 Initially a product designer—she worked for Ralph Lauren Home—Linares now focuses on lifestyle photography and the eye-catching evidence is all over her Instagram @ananewyork.
-She shares her favourite bites of the Big Apple.
+She shares her favorite bites of the Big Apple.

 Lotte New York Palace